glenlong/wedding/src/content/posts/wedding-speech-resolutions.md

 Each of the main wedding speeches is an opportunity to thank people:

-- the father of the bride thanks the guests for coming to the wedding
+- the Father of the Bride thanks the guests for coming to the wedding
-- the groom thanks everyone who made the day possible
+- the Groom thanks everyone who made the day possible
-- the best man thanks the bride and groom for any gifts on behalf of the wedding party
+- the Best Man thanks the Bride and Groom for any gifts on behalf of the wedding party

-Make a list early on of everyone you need to thank - particularly if you're the groom.
+Make a list early on of everyone you need to thank - particularly if you're the Groom.

 Forgetting to thank someone important on the day risks making them feel neglected - and you'll feel bad later on when you realise your mistake.